-NURS 2120 Pharmacolog y and Nursing Practice III
+NURS 2120 Pharmacology and Nursing

+Practice III 1 credit

-Pharmacology and Nursing Application III focuses safe administration of intravenous fluids and medications appropriate to the scope of practice for the registered nurse.
-Emphasis is placed on the importance of applying the principles of drug actions, intended effects, potential interactions, side effects and adverse reactions, and nursing responsibilities for medications administered via the intravenous route.
-Psychomotor skills related to venipuncture, intravenous line maintenance, and IV medication administration is addressed in a lab experience.
+This course focuses on drug mechanism of actions, expected effects, side effects, adverse effects, contraindications, drug interactions, and nursing responsibilities in drug administration (for medically complex clients).
+Emphasis is placed on the importance of applying the principles of drug actions, intended effects, potential interactions, side effects and adverse reactions, and nursing responsibilities for intravenous antiinfective, antineoplastic, and cardiac medications.
 This course emphasizes the importance of safe and appropriate clinical decision making of the medically complex client receiving drug therapy.
 Appropriate client teaching and communication that addresses the impact of medications on the health of the individual is emphasized.
 Prerequisite: NURS 1125 WITH MIN.
 GRADE OF B AND NURS 2165 WITH MIN.
-GRADE OF B (MAY BE TAKEN CONCURRENTLY) Corequisite: NURS2150 AND NURS2160 (10/15/0/0)
+GRADE OF B (MAY BE TAKEN CONCURRENTLY) Corequisite: NURS2150 AND NURS2160 (15/0/0/0)

-NURS 2150 Nursing Process and Critical Thinking III
+NURS 2150 Nursing Process and Critical

+Thinking III 4 credits

 This course focuses on meeting complex health and wellness needs of clients across the lifespan within the scope of practice of a registered nurse.
 Emphasis is on the development of safe clinical judgment and appropriate communication related to nursing care of high risk perinatal clients, and chronically and-or acutely ill clients with alterations in health involving multiple systems.
 There is a focus on the role of the registered nurse as a caring, competent practitioner while addressing client needs from a human needs perspective.
 Prerequisite: NURS 1130 WITH MIN.
 GRADE OF B AND NURS 1140 WITH MIN.
 GRADE OF P AND NURS 1185 WITH MIN.
-GRADE OF B AND NURS 2165 WITH MIN.
-GRADE OF B (MAY BE TAKEN CONCURRENTLY) Corequisite: NURS2120 AND NURS2160 (60/0/0/0)
+GRADE OF B Corequisite: NURS2120 AND NURS2160 (60/0/0/0)